vorot93/libmdbx-rs/mdbx-sys/libmdbx/README.md

 8. `mdbx_chk` utility for database integrity check.
 Since version 0.9.1, the utility supports checking the database using any of the three meta pages and the ability to switch to it.

-9. Automated steady sync-to-disk upon several thresholds and/or timeout via cheap polling.

-10. Sequence generation and three persistent 64-bit markers.

-11. Handle-Slow-Readers callback to resolve a database full/overflow issues due to long-lived read transaction(s).

-12. Support for opening databases in the exclusive mode, including on a network share.
+9. Support for opening databases in the exclusive mode, including on a network share.

-## Added Abilities

-1. Zero-length for keys and values.
+10. Zero-length for keys and values.

-2. Ability to determine whether the particular data is on a dirty page or not, that allows to avoid copy-out before updates.
+11. Ability to determine whether the particular data is on a dirty page or not, that allows to avoid copy-out before updates.

-3. Ability to determine whether the cursor is pointed to a key-value pair, to the first, to the last, or not set to anything.

-4. Extended information of whole-database, sub-databases, transactions, readers enumeration.
+12. Extended information of whole-database, sub-databases, transactions, readers enumeration.
   > _libmdbx_ provides a lot of information, including dirty and leftover pages
   > for a write transaction, reading lag and holdover space for read transactions.

-5. Extended update and delete operations.
+13. Extended update and delete operations.
   > _libmdbx_ allows one _at once_ with getting previous value
   > and addressing the particular item from multi-value with the same key.

+14. Useful runtime options for tuning engine to application's requirements and use cases specific.

+15. Automated steady sync-to-disk upon several thresholds and/or timeout via cheap polling.

+16. Sequence generation and three persistent 64-bit markers.

+17. Handle-Slow-Readers callback to resolve a database full/overflow issues due to long-lived read transaction(s).

+18. Ability to determine whether the cursor is pointed to a key-value pair, to the first, to the last, or not set to anything.

 ## Other fixes and specifics